 Travel Basics Bologna

 Currency?
 Italy uses the euro €.
-To check the exchange rate, click HERE.
+To check the exchange rate, check out xe.com website.

 How to pay?
 To our surprise card is widely accepted even in markets or small coffee bars.
 Always make sure to have some cash on you, but there are also sufficient ATMs around.